griga23/shoe-store/OpenSourceFlinkLab.md

 - Open the terminal where sql-client is already running.[You must have done completed this flinksetup, if not please do](StartHere.md).

-If you ever need to drop a table use `DROP TABLE table_name;` You will need to replace following values from your enviournment:
+If you ever need to drop a table use `DROP TABLE table_name;` You will need to replace following values from your enviornment:
-1. username
+1. username(Gloabal Key download from poral)
-2. password
+2. password(Gobal Secret downloaded from portal)
-3. value.avro-confluent.url
+3. value.avro-confluent.url(fetched from env endpoint)
-4. value.avro-confluent.basic-auth.user-info
+4. value.avro-confluent.basic-auth.user-info (Format like this: SRKey:SRSecret)

 - Create `shoe_product` table: